secdev/scapy/doc/scapy/usage.rst

 Generating sets of packets
 --------------------------

 For the moment, we have only generated one packet.
 Let see how to specify sets of packets as easily.
 Each field of the whole packet (ever layers) can be a set.
-This implicidely define a set of packets, generated using a kind of cartesian product between all the fields.
+This implicitly define a set of packets, generated using a kind of cartesian product between all the fields.

 ::